VinPassed

 Unregulated

-After a missed payment, the BHPH dealer must wait 10 days before sending a Notice of Default and Right to Cure.
-The notice starts a 20-day window during which you may cure by paying all amounts past due plus any documented repossession costs already incurred.
-Cure restores the contract as if the default never occurred.
-This is meaningful protection β it prevents immediate self-help repossession on the first missed payment.
-One important limit: if you cure and then default again, the lender is not required under Β§ 408.555(3) to send another cure notice.
-The right applies once per default event.
+After you miss a payment, the dealer has to wait 10 days before sending a Notice of Default and Right to Cure.
+That notice opens a 20-day window where you can fix the default by paying everything past due plus any repossession costs the dealer has already run up.
+Catching up restores the contract as if you never missed.
+This is real protection: it stops a dealer from grabbing the car the moment you are one payment behind.
+One limit to know: if you cure and then fall behind again, the dealer does not have to send a second cure notice.
+The right applies once per default.

 The Waynesville/St. Robert corridor along US-66 near Fort Leonard Wood and the Sedalia/Warrensburg area near Whiteman AFB have a documented concentration of BHPH dealers.
 The pattern is consistent: junior enlisted with recent negative credit events (medical collections, student debt, prior repo) arrive at a new installation needing transportation within days.
 The dealers in these corridors understand this timeline and work it.
 Missouri provides no rate ceiling that limits what they can charge.